Erhesvara/Quiz-App/README.md

 Feature:
-* Allow to create a quiz question and answer
+* Creation of quiz questions and answers
-* Provides feedback on correct or incorrect answers.
+* Immediate feedback on correct or incorrect answers

 ### Built With
 * Python